Kalyan Kumar

 Kalyan Kumar (7 June 1928 – 1 August 1999) was an Indian actor, as well as an occasional film director and producer, who worked primarily in Kannada and Tamil cinema.
 Making his acting debut in the mythological drama Natashekara (1954), Kalyan Kumar went on to star in over 200 films in a span of over five decades.
 He was one of the most sought-after actors in the 1950s through 1970s for lead roles.

 Kalyan Kumar has the credit of being the first ever Kannada actor to star in a colour film in Amarashilpi Jakanachari (1963).
 Alongside Kumar, the 1960s and 1970s in Kannada cinema was dominated by two other actors, Rajkumar and Udayakumar.
 At a time when actors had a tough time establishing themselves, Kalyan Kumar being successful not only in Kannada cinema, also made a mark in Tamil cinema.
 Kalyan Kumar along with Udaykumar, Rajkumar were called as "Kumara Thrayaru" (The Kumar Trio) of the Kannada cinema.

 Early life

-Kalyan Kumar was born as Chokkanna in a Tamil speaking Iyengar family on 7 June 1928 in Bangalore, in the erstwhile Princely State of Mysore of British India.
+Kalyan Kumar was born as Chokkanna in a Tamil speaking Iyengar family on 7 June 1928 in Melukote and raised Bangalore, in the erstwhile Princely State of Mysore of British India.
 His parents wanted him to be a doctor.
 But passion for acting brought him to Kannada film land.
 Born as Chokkanna into a middle-class family, Kalyan Kumar became known for his lavishness and sophistication.

 Known for sophisticated portrayal of roles he played the hero against J. Jayalalithaa in Maavana Magalu in 1965 and Badukuva Daari in 1966.
 The triumvirate had acted in Bhoodaana which was a hit in 1962.
 He had also acted in first full-length colour film in Kannada Amarashilpi Jakanachari, in which he played the role of Jakanachari, a historical figure in sculpture.